Lilyfostergrellis/multiplication-app/README.md

 ## Mock-Up

-The following animation demonstrates the application functionality:
+The following screenshot displays the webpage loaded on the browser:
 ![web application, snake game](./assets/multiplicationApplication.png)